Helteix/Docs/docs/0_welcome/Welcome.md

 # 🎮 Welcome to the **Helteix** Library!

 For years, I’ve been working with Unity and building custom tools to streamline my development workflow.
-**Helteix (LTX)** is a collection of carefully crafted packages designed to enhance your Unity projects, based on four key principles:
+**Helteix** is a collection of carefully crafted packages designed to enhance your Unity projects, based on four key principles:

 ---